aristanetworks/anta/docs/advanced_usages/caching.md

     ```
     This approach effectively disables caching for **ALL** commands sent to devices targeted by the `disable_cache` key.

-3. For tests developpers, caching can be disabled for a specific [`AntaCommand`](../advanced_usages/as-python-lib.md#antacommand-class) or [`AntaTemplate`](../advanced_usages/as-python-lib.md#antatemplate-class) by setting the `use_cache` attribute to `False`.
+3. For tests developers, caching can be disabled for a specific [`AntaCommand`](../advanced_usages/as-python-lib.md#antacommand-class) or [`AntaTemplate`](../advanced_usages/as-python-lib.md#antatemplate-class) by setting the `use_cache` attribute to `False`.
 That means the command output will always be collected on the device and therefore, never use caching.

 ### Disable caching in a child class of `AntaDevice`